rdalcega/Matrix_Playground/README.md

     - edit several_algorithms so that it works with all the relevant RL algorithms in stable baselines.
 At the moment if I try to train with DQN it bugs out.

+    - Right now observations are reencoded on every step from the histories.
+This is obviously quite inefficient since only a small portion of the bits in the encoding change on any step.
+Fix this.
+Make it so that observations are only edited where they change on every time step.

     - figure out how to store the model at different stages during learning in order to test progress.

     - what's the right way to do a TODO list on github?
 It's not this I'm sure.